 - 26.2 Wherever possible, our finance team will work with you to agree an acceptable repayment plan.
 We will consider your individual circumstances and any supporting documentation you provide.
 The decision is at the discretion of the Finance Director and/or a delegated officer.
 If you disagree with the outcome, you may complain under the Student Complaints Policy and Procedure (see paragraph 15).
 If you do not keep up payments under a repayment plan the debt will immediately become payable in full. - 26.3 If you do not agree with the debt, you should contact the Finance helpline on +44 (0)1202 961600 or email fees@bournemouth.ac.uk as soon as possible.
 If the dispute is not resolved, you can complain under the Student Complaints Policy and Procedure (see paragraph 15).
-We will not apply sanctions or take action to recover the debt while we deal with your complaint. - 26.4 If you do not pay any fees or charges on time, we may also take steps to recover the debt under our debt management procedure.
+We will not apply sanctions or take action to recover the debt while we deal with your complaint. - 26.4 If you do not pay any fees or charges on time, we may also take steps to recover the debt under our Credit Control and Debt Management Policy (see www.bournemouth.ac.uk/important-information, under Finance).
 We may refer debts to external solicitors and/or debt collection agencies who will take steps to recover the debt.
 The steps taken may include taking court action to recover the debt.
 If we take action to recover the debt, you may have to pay interest and additional costs of the action, such as debt collection agency fees, search fees and legal fees. - 26.5 Tuition fees: If you fail to pay tuition fees when they are due, or to make payments under an agreed repayment plan, we may apply all or any of these sanctions: